MariaDelCarmenLuque/Ravn-Challenge-V2-Maria-Luque-Quispe/README.md

 - Authors

 ## Description
-This project is an API for a Dessert Store App where you can register and logind users, create products,search products by category
+This project is an API for a Dessert Store App where you can register & login users, create products,search products by category.

 As an *MANAGER* user, you can create, uodate, delete and disable products, upload images per product and, show client orders.